History of the Southern United States: Federal civil rights legislation

 Kennedy responded by sending Congress a comprehensive civil rights bill, and ordered Attorney General Robert Kennedy to file federal lawsuits against segregated schools, and to deny funds for discriminatory programs.
 The Kennedy administration now gave full-fledged support to the civil rights movement, but powerful southern congressmen blocked any legislation.
-After Kennedy was assassinated, President Lyndon Johnson called for immediate passage of Kennedy civil rights legislation as a memorial to the martyred president.
+After Kennedy was assassinated, President Lyndon Johnson (a Southerner himself) called for immediate passage of Kennedy civil rights legislation as a memorial to the martyred president.
 Johnson formed a coalition with Northern Republicans that led to passage in the House, and with the help of Republican Senate leader Everett Dirksen with passage in the Senate early in 1964.
 For the first time in history, the southern filibuster was broken and the Senate finally passed its version on June 19.

 The Civil Rights Act of 1964 was the most powerful affirmation of equal rights ever made by Congress.
 It guaranteed access to public accommodations such as restaurants and places of amusement, authorized the Justice Department to bring suits to desegregate facilities in schools, gave new powers to the Civil Rights Commission, and allowed federal funds to be cut off in cases of discrimination.
 The South resisted until the last moment, but as soon as the new law was signed by President Johnson on July 2, 1964, it was widely accepted across the nation.

-The struggle for voting rights continued with the Selma to Montgomery marches in 1965.
+The movement for voting rights continued with the Selma to Montgomery marches in 1965.
 After violent confrontations, including the infamous "Bloody Sunday" at the Edmund Pettus Bridge, President Johnson addressed a televised joint session of Congress on March 15, using the words "we shall overcome", adopting the rallying cry of the civil rights movement.
 The Voting Rights Act of 1965 was introduced in Congress two days later.